Cartan structure equations and Levi-Civita connection in noncommutative geometry: Right connections, left connections, curvature and torsion

 \section{Right connections, left connections, curvature and torsion}

-We study connections on modules $\Gamma\in \cat$ considered as right $A$-modules or as left $A$-modules and their extensions to $\Cat$, where as usual $H$ is a triangular Hopf algebra, $A$ a braided commutative $H$-module algebra and $\bigl(\OM,\wedge,\dd\bigr)$ the associated braided differential graded algebra (differential calculus) constructed in Section \ref{sectCC}.
-Covariant derivatives along vector fields are introduced and their braided bracket with inner derivatives is an inner derivative generalizing the braided Cartan relation $[\LLL_u,\ii_v]=\ii_{[u,v]}$ to $[\stDu,\ii_v]=\ii_{[u,v]}$.
-This Cartan relation implies that the curvature tensor, defined as the square of the connection, can be equivalently defined via the commutator of covariant derivatives along vector fields.
+We review connections on modules $\Gamma\in \cat$ considered as right $A$-modules or as left $A$-modules and study their extensions to $\Cat$, where as usual $H$ is a triangular Hopf algebra, $A$ a braided commutative $H$-module algebra and $\bigl(\OM,\wedge,\dd\bigr)$ the associated differential calculus constructed in Section \ref{sectCC}.
+This first explanatory part can be found e.g. in \cite[\S 4]{BM}, the braided commutativity aspects being in \cite{AS}.
+Covariant derivatives along vector fields are then introduced, their braided bracket with inner derivatives is an inner derivative generalizing the braided Cartan identity $[\LLL_u,\ii_v]=\ii_{[u,v]}$ to $[\stDu,\ii_v]=\ii_{[u,v]}$.
+The latter implies that the curvature tensor, defined as the square of the connection, can be equivalently defined via the commutator of covariant derivatives along vector fields.
 This extends to the braided commutative geometry setting the usual two equivalent definitions of curvature.
 Similarly for the torsion tensor.

-Right (left) connections on modules in $\cat$ are more general connections than the bimodule connections usually considered in the literature \cite{D-VM96}.
-As shown in the last subsection, using the braided commutativity property of $A$ and of $\Gamma$, they however can be summed to give connections on tensor product modules.
+Right (left) connections on modules in $\cat$ are more general connections than the bimodule connections considered in \cite{D-VM96}.
+As shown in the last subsection, using the braided commutativity property of $A$ and of $\Gamma$ they can be summed to give connections on tensor product modules.